Newtoneiro/bounce/README.md

 ![image](https://user-images.githubusercontent.com/79509898/117261729-c7584680-ae50-11eb-884c-c00c56f50596.png)

-(Its hard to make some valueable screenshoots of the interface thats literally one giant ball)
+(Its hard to make some valuable screenshoots of the interface thats literally one giant ball)